NCAS-CMS/cfdm/README.release.md

     * If there are words that are in fact valid, add the valid words to the list of false positives for the spelling checker extension, `docs/source/spelling_false_positives.txt`.
-    * Correct any words that are not valid in the codebase under `cf` or in the `docs/source` content files.
+    * Correct any words that are not valid in the codebase under `cfdm` or in the `docs/source` content files.

   * Note that, in the case there are many words raised as warnings, it